Karanmehra7107/Internship-Front-End/README.md

 ## Technical Aspect
 This project is divided into two part:
 1. Front-End Html, Css, JavaScript codes
-2. Building and hosting a Flask web app on Heroku.
+2. Building and hosting web app on Git_Pages.